 Source: CHNA Survey

 SUBSEQUENT OBESITY

-In Madison County, over two-thirds (68.7%) of residents were diagnosed with obesity and being overweight (based on the most recent available data from 2014).
+Over 1/2 of residents were diagnosed with obesity and being overweight in Knox County and Warren County (55.9% and 54.7%) respectively, based on the most recent available data from 2014).
 In the 2019 CHNA survey, respondents indicated that being overweight was the second most important health issue and was rated as the most prevalently diagnosed health condition.
-Research strongly suggests that obesity is a significant problem facing youth and adults nationally, in Illinois, and within Madison County.
+Research strongly suggests that obesity is a significant problem facing youth and adults nationally, in Illinois, and within Knox and Warren Counties.
 The U.S. Surgeon General has characterized obesity as "the fastest-growing, most threatening disease in America today."
 According to the Obesity Prevention Initiative from the Illinois General Assembly, 20% of Illinois children are obese.
 The financial burden of overweight and obese individuals is staggering, as the estimated annual medical costs attributed to obesity in Illinois exceed \$3.4 billion, ranking Illinois 6th in the nation for obesity-attributed medical costs.
 With children, research has linked obesity to numerous chronic diseases including Type II diabetes, hypertension, high blood pressure, and asthma.
 Adverse physical health side effects of obesity include orthopedic problems due to weakened joints and lower bone density.
-Detrimental mental health side effects include low self-esteem, poor body image, symptoms of depression and suicide ideation.
+Detrimental mental health side effects include low self-esteem, poor body image, symptoms of depression, and suicide ideation.
 Obesity impacts educational performance as well; studies suggest school absenteeism of obese children is six times higher than that of non-obese children.
 With adults, obesity has far-reaching consequences.
 Testimony to the Illinois General Assembly indicated that obesity-related illnesses contribute to worker absenteeism, slow workflow, and high worker compensation rates.
 A Duke University study on the effects of obesity in the workforce noted 13 times more missed workdays by obese employees than non-obese employees.
 Nationwide, lack of physical activity and poor nutrition contribute to an estimated 300,000 preventable deaths per year.

 Source: Illinois Behavioral Risk Factor Surveillance System II.
-BEHAVIORAL HEALTH - MENTAL HEALTH MENTAL HEALTH The CHNA survey asked respondents to indicate prevalence of specific mental-health issues, namely depression and stress/anxiety.
-Of respondents, 45% indicated they felt depressed in the last 30 days and 38% indicated they felt anxious or stressed.
+BEHAVIORAL HEALTH - MENTAL HEALTH AND SUBSTANCE ABUSE MENTAL HEALTH The CHNA survey asked respondents to indicate prevalence of specific mental-health issues, namely depression and stress/anxiety.
+Of respondents, 40% indicated they felt depressed in the last 30 days and 29% indicated they felt anxious or stressed.
 Respondents were also asked if they spoke with anyone about their mental health in the last 30 days.
-Of respondents 28% indicated that they spoke to someone, the most common response was to a doctor/nurse (45%).
-In regard to self-assessment of overall mental health, 5% of respondents stated they have poor overall mental health.
-Moreover, respondents indicated that mental health was the most important health issue in the community.
+Of respondents 22% indicated that they spoke to someone, the most common response was to a doctor/nurse (55%).
+In regard to self-assessment of overall mental health, 8% of respondents stated they have poor overall mental health.
+Moreover, respondents indicated that mental health was the 3rd most important health issue in the community.

+Source: CHNA Survey

+SUBSTANCE ABUSE

-Source: CHNA Survey III.
-SUBSTANCE ABUSE -SPECIFIC FOCUS NOT INCLUDED IN BEHAVIORAL HEALTH SUBSTANCE ABUSE Survey respondents were asked "On a typical DAY, how often to do you use substances (either legal or illegal) to make yourself feel better?"
+Survey respondents were asked "On a typical DAY, how often to do you use substances (either legal or illegal) to make yourself feel better?"
 Of respondents, 14% indicated they use substances to make themselves feel better.
-Substance abuse values of students is a leading indicator of adult substance abuse in later years.
 Data from the 2018 Illinois Youth Survey measures illegal substance use (alcohol, tobacco, and other drugs - mainly marijuana) among adolescents.
-Madison County is at or above State averages in all categories among 8th graders.
-Among 12th graders, Madison County is at or above State averages in all categories.
-Finally, survey respondents identified drug abuse (illegal), alcohol abuse, and drug abuse (legal) as the three most prevalent unhealthy behaviors in the community.
+Knox County and Warren County are both at and above State averages in all categories among 8th graders.
+Among 12th graders, Knox County is at or above State averages in all categories except for inhalants.
+Data are not available for 12th graders in Warren County.
+According to the CHNA survey, the unhealthy behavior that rated highest among survey respondents was drug abuse (illegal) at 58%, while alcohol abuse was rated third at 38%.